Vegas trades Fleury to Chicago as goalie carousel spins - WHIZ News

 And that’s if he reports at all.
 Agent Allan Walsh tweeted, “Marc-Andre will be taking time to discuss his situation with his family and seriously evaluate his hockey future at this time.”

+Golden Knights general manager Kelly McCrimmon knew Fleury “wanted to play in Vegas.”

+“With respect to what decisions he might make moving forward, this is a player who is at the very top of his game,” McCrimmon said during a video call with reporters.
+“I sure think he’ll play this year.
+But those are thing that I would leave he or others to speak about.”

-Fleury, 36, did not have Chicago on his 10-team no-trade list but did not want to play for any team other than Vegas.
+Fleury, 36, did not have Chicago on his 10-team no-trade list but did not want to be traded at all.
 Chicago is certainly hoping to add him as the organization shifts from a rebuild into win-now mode.

-“The opportunity to acquire a Vezina-winning goaltender is rare and one you cannot pass up,” Blackhawks president of hockey operations and general manager Stan Bowman said.
+“The opportunity to acquire a Vezina-winning goaltender is rare and one you cannot pass up,” Blackhawks GM Stan Bowman said.
 “Marc-Andre improves our goaltending, strengthens our team defense and will have a huge impact on the overall development of the Blackhawks.
 Having a goaltender like this on our team will put the talent we currently have on our roster in a better position to achieve sustained success.”

+Fleury released a statement through Walsh thanking Golden Knights fans and teammates and saying he will miss playing in Vegas.

-Golden Knights GM Kelly McCrimmon took issue with concerns raised over how Fleury found out about the trade on social media by saying he kept the goalie apprised of discussions in the month since Vegas’ season ended.
-He particularly made Fleury aware of the Blackhawks’ interest as early as July 12, with the two sides last speaking about trade possibilities on Saturday.
+McCrimmon took issue with concerns raised over how Fleury found out about the trade on social media by saying he kept the goalie apprised of discussions in the month since Vegas’ season ended.
+He particularly made Fleury aware of the Blackhawks’ interest as early as July 12, with the two sides last speaking about trade possibilities Saturday.

 Ultimately, McCrimmon felt it was necessary to free up Fleury’s salary to provide room to improve the roster while having a starting goalie already in place with Robin Lehner, who has four years left on his contract.

-“I know for a lot of people this is a day that definitely is filled with sadness and certainly I share all of those same emotions that you do,” McCrimmon said, noting how Fleury had been the face of the franchise since Vegas’ inaugural season in 2018, and the close ties the goalie had with team owner Bill Foley.
-“And yet I do feel I’m responsible to try to do everything I can to put the best team on the ice. … We work hard to make good decisions and give you a team that you’re gonna be proud of.”
+“I know for a lot of people this is a day that definitely is filled with sadness, and certainly I share all of those same emotions that you do,” McCrimmon said, noting how Fleury had been the face of the franchise since Vegas’ inaugural season in 2018, and the ties the popular player had with team owner Bill Foley.
+“And yet I do feel I’m responsible to try to do everything I can to put the best team on the ice.”

 It’s the first time in 20 years the reigning Vezina winner was traded before the next season.
 Buffalo traded Dominik Hasek to Detroit on the first day of free agency in 2001.

-The Golden Knights tweeted: “This organization, this city and this fanbase will forever be grateful to Marc-Andre Fleury for the impact he’s made on and off the ice in just four years.
-We wish Marc-Andre and his family the best in this new chapter of their lives.”
+The 35-year-old Seabrook in March announced he is ending his 15-year career — but not retiring — because of a hip injury that led to him missing all of last season.

+The Lightning freed up the three years left of Johnson’s salary — a $5 million annual salary-cap hit — and will be allowed to exceed the cap by $6.875 million each year with Seabrook on LTIR.

-The Fleury trade was one of several moves around the league, including the Washington Capitals getting captain Alex Ovechkin under contract for five more years, the St. Louis Blues agreeing to terms with winger Pavel Buchnevich and three players going on buyout waivers.
+There were several other moves around the league, including the Washington Capitals getting captain Alex Ovechkin under contract for five more years, the St. Louis Blues agreeing to terms with winger Pavel Buchnevich and three players going on buyout waivers.

 Ovechkin signed for $47.5 million, giving him five seasons to chase down Wayne Gretzky’s career goals record.
 There was no real doubt about Ovechkin returning — just the question of how much and for how long.